irwineguiluz/moneyexchange-api/README.md

 ## Deployment
-- Copy .env.example to another new file, call it .env
+- Copy .env.example to another new file, call it .env.
+Later, you have to create your database and set it in the file created previously.

 You must run these commands to deploy the project successfully